PX4/PX4-user_guide/en/concept/events_interface.md

 ```

 Explanations and requirements:
-- `/* EVENT`: this is an indicator for the parser that there is additional metadata following as comment.
+- `/* EVENT`: This tag indicates that a comment defines metadata for the following event.
 - **event_name**: the event name.
   - must be unique within the whole source code of PX4.
     As a general convention, prefix it with the module name, or the source file for larger modules.